zuplo/docs/docs/articles/dev-portal-json.md

     for learning how Zuplo works but should not be used in production or on real APIs.
   - **issuer** - The full URL of the authorization server (e.g. https://customer-auth.zuplo.dev/).
-Note it must be a fully valid https URL and should end with a /.
+This must be a https URL.
   - **clientId** - The OAuth
     [Client ID](https://auth0.com/docs/glossary#A:~:text=about%20an%20entity.-,Client%20ID,-Identification%20value%20assigned)
     used by the Developer Portal for the